 Category #1.

-Will consist of those who have developed a Heart Palpitation due to some kind of physical condition which is likely to pass or could be for no discernible reason at all.
-In cases like these, what we’ll generally find is that most life insurance companies aren’t going to necessarily use a Heart Palpitation diagnosis as a factor during the underwriting process.
+It will consist of those who have developed heart palpitations due to some physical condition that is likely to pass or could be for no discernible reason.
+In cases like these, we’ll generally find that most life insurance companies don’t necessarily use a Heart Palpitation diagnosis as a factor during the underwriting process.

 Category #2.

-Will consist of individuals who suffer from some type of “pre-existing medical condition”, which has caused them to develop a Heart Palpitation.
+It will consist of individuals who suffer from some “pre-existing medical condition” that has caused them to develop a Heart Palpitation.
 In cases like these, we’re generally going to find that the underlying pre-existing condition, not the Heart Palpitation symptom, is going to determine what kind of “rate” you’ll be able to qualify for.
-For more information about the condition that is causing you to suffer from a Heart Palpitation and how it may affect the outcome of your life insurance application, we would recommend that you take a look at our Pre-Existing Medical Conditions page.
+For more information about the condition causing you to suffer from a heart palpitation and how it may affect the outcome of your life insurance application, we recommend that you look at our Pre-Existing Medical Conditions page.

 The good news is…